Wearing Proper Attire in CSSD

 Jewelry-

 AAMI guidelines recommend Personnel should not wear jewelry (e.g., rings, watches, bracelets) on the hands or wrists.
-AORN states No recommendation can be made for whether a necklace may be worn in the semi-restricted and restricted areas.
+AORN's 2022 update does not provide recommendations on whether a necklace may be worn in semi-restricted and restricted areas.
+Jewelry like earrings, nose rings, or other body piercings should be kept within one's uniform.

 Cover Attire -